Last Updated: 5/22/23 | May 22nd, 2023

 Stroll Along the Meguro River

-The Meguro River weaves almost five miles through the city and makes for a magnificent stroll.
+The Meguro River weaves almost 8 kilometers (5 miles) through the city and makes for a magnificent stroll.
 There’s a path with a bit of green space that follows the water, so plenty of locals walk or exercise there.
 In the spring, you’ll be able to see a lot of cherry blossoms.

 Check out Asakusa